Skip to Content

 However, the report says the motorist told the police that she "did not see the bicyclist until he hit her front windshield."
 That obviously raises the question of whether she was paying attention to the road in front of her.

 "This is entirely because the protected intersection that advocates pushed for was not installed at this crossing," architect and cycling advocate Jacob E. Peters posted on Bluesky in response to the news.
-"Westbound cyclists are asked to get between the two portions of Wrightwood with only sharrows [another name for bike-and-chevron "shared lane markings"] and a dashed bus pick up lane.
+"Westbound cyclists are asked to get between the two portions of Wrightwood with only sharrows [another name for bike-and-chevron "shared lane markings"] and a [green-striped bike lane and] bus pickup lane.
 Eastbound is no better and often blocked by illegal parking."

-A close-up overhead image of some of the green sharrows guiding bike riders to and from two-way Wrightwood west of Cicero, and the westbound and eastbound lanes on either side of the parkway, east of the arterial.
+A close-up overhead image of some of the green sharrows guiding bike riders to and from two-way (for bike riders) Wrightwood west of Cicero, and the westbound and eastbound Wrightwood lanes on either side of the parkway, east of the arterial.
 Between the two segments of Wrightwood west and east of Cicero, there's a short, north-south jog on the unsafe highway.
+Also note the green-striped bike lane segments on Cicero.
 Image: Google Maps

-Bluesky user babski put in more succinctly, calling the crash, "the result of the s---ty infrastructure at this intersection."
+Bluesky user babski put it more succinctly, calling the crash, "the result of the s---ty infrastructure at this intersection."

 This afternoon, Peters provided Streetsblog with more info about the push for a safer layout for crossing Cicero.
 "We didn't propose anything specific, other than advocating for a more protected solution," he said.
 "Cicero being a State route is why CDOT only was able to do as much as they did."
 The Illinois Department of Transportation has historically tended to block street redesigns on its roads that would improve safety for vulnerable road users, if there's any chance the changes might make driving slightly less convenient.